 At recent local collective bargaining negotiations, the Local and the Peel District School Board discussed the need to transition to electronic processes for the job posting process.
 It was agreed that effective July 1, 2016 or on a date as agreed by the Electronic Processes Committee, all postings shall be posted electronically on the Board’s internal job board and all communications regarding job postings be sent electronically to employees.

-Currently sitting on this committee for the Local are: President Dan Bouchard; Recording Secretary Tim Thornton; and Chief Steward Jason Latham.
+Currently sitting on this committee for the Local are: President Eddie Pereira; Recording Secretary Tim Thornton.

 The goal of this committee is to discuss the timing, implementation and general requirements for Members to transition to the electronic job posting process while ensuring that nobody is left behind

 Other resources to support the work of this committee will be provided as necessary.
 The committee will consider the implementation requirements for the electronic processes which may include, but are not limited to, training requirements and technological requirements.
 The committee will commence meetings by February 15, 2016 and will complete its work by April 30, 2016 unless otherwise agreed by the committee.

 This committee is responsible for ensuring that there is a financial plan in place to ensure that Union business can be conducted while following good financial sense.